How speakers, businesses, and attorneys should evaluate public-issue speech before sending or responding to a legal threat.

 I advise plaintiffs on SLAPP risk before sending demands or filing defamation suits, and I defend speakers against SLAPPs with anti-SLAPP motions and fee recovery.

-Book a call to discuss your SLAPP matter.
+Start a structured intake to discuss your SLAPP matter.
 I'll assess whether the speech is protected, evaluate anti-SLAPP risk, and recommend strategy for plaintiffs or defendants.